-Prices start at just under £55,000 for the Dual Motor All-Wheel Drive 'Long Range' version.
-For the top 'Performance' model, you'll need a £65,000 budget.
+Prices start at around £52,000 for the Rear-Wheel Drive variant.
+You'll be paying just under £58,000 for the Dual Motor All-Wheel Drive 'Long Range' version.
+For the top 'Performance' model, you'll need a £68,000 budget.
 Standard equipment includes all the usual executive niceties.
 And there's a forward facing radar that scans the road 160-metres ahead as you drive, providing a long-range view of distant objects.
 A 360-degree camera system makes parking easier too.
 And there are plenty of luxury features, things like a 14-speaker premium audio system, 12-way power adjustable leather front seats and a tinted panoramic glass roof with ultra violet/infra-red protection.
 There's a choice of 19 or 20-inch wheels. and a black or white-themed interior.
 Safety should be a strong point.
 Tesla says the Model Y is designed to be the safest vehicle in its class.
 The low centre of gravity, rigid body structure and large crumple zones provide strong protection.
 Like all new Teslas, this one comes as standard with emergency braking, collision warning, blind-spot monitoring and more.
 For an extra £3,400, you can add an 'Enhanced Autopilot' pack, which allows the car to navigate on Autopilot and includes Auto Lane Change and Auto Park features, the latter incorporating a 'Summon' system that allows you to stand outside your Model Y and park it with your smartphone.
 For £6,800 more, you can also add Full Self-Driving capability, including all the 'Enhanced Autopilot' pack features and enabling automatic driving on city streets and highways pending regulatory approval, as well as Traffic Light and Stop Sign Control: brilliant.

 Owning a Model Y will of course be very different from owning a conventionally powered compact-to-mid-sized SUV.
 There'll be no fuel bills of course and servicing costs will be much smaller.
 The annual service fee covers an annual inspection, replacement parts like brake pads and windscreen wipers, 24 hour roadside assistance, system monitoring, remote diagnostics, software updates and new features sent through the touchscreen.
-As for driving range, well we'll repeat the figures quoted earlier - 315 miles for the 'Long Range' variant and 298 miles for the top 'Performance' model.
+As for driving range, well we'll repeat the figures quoted earlier - 283 miles for the Rear-Wheel Drive version, 331 miles for the 'Long Range' variant and 319 miles for the top 'Performance' model.
 The car responds best to nightly recharges, but will happily sit for a couple of weeks at an airport while you holiday without losing significant charge, though over longer stationary periods, the cells will slowly lose their charge.
 The Model Y is compatible with the US brand's third generation public Superchargers, which are capable of 250kW charging.
 Hooked up to one of these, your Model Y will be able to recover 75 miles of range in five minutes, or up to 168 miles in fifteen minutes, with a peak charging rate equivalent to 1000 miles for every hour.
 Tesla currently has more than 20,000 Superchargers globally across 36 countries.